mml/aoc2023/README.md

     runtime.
 A lengthy debug cycle and `local` variable declarations peppered everywhere.
 The Lua implementation is an impressive feat, but I wouldn't use Lua again unless it was required.
+11. [Scala](https://www.scala-lang.org/) strikes me as a pretty decent choice if you must work in a JVM environment.
+It seems a lot more to the point than Kotlin, but it's still very confusing if you're used to working with pairs, simple recursive functions, and destructuring assignment in Scheme or Haskell.
+I found I had a hard time understand when exactly I could use `foo map { bar }`, `foo map { _.bar }`, `foo.map({ ??? })` and a variety of other similar syntaxes.
+The switch from Scala 2 to Scala 3 was also confusing.
+It made a lot of older results I found on stackoverflow fairly useless.